Stuffed Mamba: Oversized States Lead to the Inability to Forget: Experiments

-The second plot of Figure \ref{fig:memory-cap-passkey} shows that the capacity of Mamba-2 on passkey retrieval is exponential concerning the state size.
+The second plot of Figure \ref{fig:max_recall_len} shows the recall threshold of Mamba-2 in passkey.
+The maximum contexts length in which Mamba-2 can accurately retrieve 5-digit passkeys is exponential concerning the state size, the function is $T_\text{recall}=4.756 \cdot (1.365^{N_S}-1) - 0.742$, with an $R^2$ value over $0.999$.
 This is because the amount of information in the context does not increase with its length.
 In other words, we are storing a constant amount of information while the number of combinations of the state grows exponentially with the number of elements.
-Figure \ref{fig:best-niah} shows the best checkpoint of Mamba-2 370M on passkey retrieval.
-The result is very promising because, to the best of our knowledge, no previous models with less than 1B model parameters have near-perfect accuracy at 128K tokens in this task.
+The result is very promising because, to the best of our knowledge, no previous models with less than 1B model parameters have near-perfect accuracy at this length in this task.